WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 No.
 The password you set is used as a 13th word (passphrase) as described in BIP39, you should back it up when you generate a wallet.
-It is necessary to spend your bitcoin or to recover your wallet.
+It is necessary to spend your bitcoin or to recover your wallet, as shown in [this table](/FAQ/FAQ-UseWasabi.md#what-do-i-need-to-recover-my-wallet).

 ### What should I do if I forget my password?